urakubo/lattice_dendrites/docs_src/tut1/label_spine.rst

 		f['ref volume']   = ref_volume

-That is all for annotation.
+That is all for labeling.